luerhard/chapter_regression_and_artifical/main.md

 In general, we can distinguish two paradigms when it comes to [!ml]: _[!sml!]_ and _[!uml!]_ [e.g., @jordan:MachineLearning.2015].
 [!^sml] uses _labelled_ data.
 We speak of labelled data if the values of the dependent variable (DV) are known.
+That is the case for all typical regression analyses in the social sciences: trying to relate predictors to the values of a DV.
-Models are then fit to predict previously unseen data of which we know all variable values _except_ the one of the DV.
+The difference in [!slm] is then that the statistical models are then fit to predict *previously unseen* data of which we know the predictors, but not the DV.
-These techniques are grouped into regression (if the DV is scaled numerically) and classification (if the DV is categorical).
+These techniques are, in computer sciences, grouped into  "regressions" (for a continuous DV) and "classifications" (for categorical DV).

-[!uml] uses _unlabelled_ data, that is data where the 'correct' answer cannot be learned from known observations.
+In contrast, [!uml] uses _unlabelled_ data, that is, data where the 'correct' answer cannot be learned from known observations.
-It instead derives patterns in (unlabelled) observations by exploiting statistical properties of the data.
+It instead derives patterns of (unlabelled) observations by exploiting statistical properties of the data.
-Common groups of [!uml] techniques are dimension reduction (e.g., Principal Component Analysis) and clustering (e.g., K-Means clustering).<!--\todo[author=JS]{The concepts of labelled and unlabelled deserve some explanation.
-What do you mean by that?
-LE: Besser?
-Dann comment löschen.}-->
+Common groups of [!uml] techniques are dimension reduction (e.g., Principal Component Analysis) or clustering (e.g., K-Means clustering).
 [!uml], in essence, aims to create categorization schemes or typologies.
+In social sciences, most people would refer to this as "inductive exploration".
 Researchers so inductively define types along derived dimensions and represent each case relative to the types given its underlying values.
 Resulting (ideal-)types are arguably among the most important methodological tools of social scientists and have been used for a long-time.
-Prominent [!uml] techniques comprise cluster analysis, principal components, or latent class analysis.
 [!uml]’s main purpose is therefore to explore data and reduce its complexity.
-Researchers might use the output as input for further analysis [@heibergerFacetsSpecializationIts2021] or to develop theoretical models [e.g., @hallIntroductionVarietiesCapitalism2001].
+Researchers might then use the output of [!uml] as input for further analysis [@heibergerFacetsSpecializationIts2021] or to develop theoretical models [e.g., @hallIntroductionVarietiesCapitalism2001].

 Those exploratory techniques are by no means new to social sciences.
 However, [!uml] does provide novel ways to analyse large amounts of text and social networks, both kinds of data often associated with the digital age and computational social science [@heibergerInstallingComputationalSocial2016].